 Here, the drone is flown sideways while keeping the subject in the center of the frame.
 An advanced version of this shot begins with the subject being obscured by some object, perhaps a tree or building.
 The drone then slowly flies to the side to reveal the subject from behind the object.

 In this case, the drone flies forward at a fixed height and constant speed by maintaining a fixed view of the subject.

 The drone starts close to the subject, then flies upwards and backward, to continuously reveal the surrounding area around the subject.
-This shot gives a sense of the scale of the surroundings.
+This shot shows the scale of the surroundings.

-In all of these cases, the drone operator must have a good understanding of both drone flying and videography.
-First, the operator must be able to fly the drone smoothly and steadily in order to avoid shaking the camera.
-Second, the operator must be able to frame the shot correctly.
+The pilot must fly the drone smoothly and steadily in order to avoid shaking the camera.
+Also, the pilot must know to frame the shot correctly.